aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_LabNotebook.md

 @SRR1705889.5 5 length=108
 GTGCCCAAGGCACAGCGTTGCCGTGCTGTTGTCATTTCCAGGAAGTTTTTGAGCGAAAACCAGACATAGAATGTAGCTCAAAGCAATGATAGTCTTCATGGTTAATAG
 +SRR1705889.5 5 length=108
 ?????BB?BB9BBBBBC@CA>CCEE>E;EFF7CGDCFAA9CEAFFEEEFHC>EDEHHHC=>+AEFFHHFGGHHDGHHHGHHHH?DDD=DGHFHHF.7D@C..7CD,C,

-roommate.fastq contains reads of multiple lengths, so we run the following command to sorted unique read lengths (col2) and the count of each read length (col1).
+roommate.fastq contains reads of multiple lengths, and the reads are not sorted by length in any definitive way, so it is currently impossible to tell for certain how many cycles were carried out.
+To determine the number of cycles, we run the following command to sorted unique read lengths (col2) and the count of each read length (col1).

 `cat roommate.fastq | awk 'NR%4==0 {print length}' | sort -n | uniq -c`
      74 35
      16 36
      24 37
      36 38
      30 39
      37 40
-     ...
    3152 146
   13708 147
    5400 148